MostafaNafie/swiftui-mvvm-di/README.md

   - MVVM Architecture

 - Principals and Patterns:
+  - SOLID conformance:
+    - Features are separated into modules.
+    - UseCases for business logic.
   - Utilizing IoC and DI.
   - Coordinator pattern for navigation.

-- Features are separated into modules.

 - Dependency Manager:
   - Swift Package Manager